spree/spree-guides/content/integration/terminology.md

 ```

 ***
-For more information on how Services communicate please see [Messaging Basics](messaging basics).
+For more information on how services communicate please see [messaging basics](messaging basics).
 ***

 ### Service Requests

-A Service Request refers to the act of sending an `HTTP POST` to an Endpoint.
-Service Requests are automatically issued to the appropriate Endpoints based on user-defined Mappings.
-Behind the scenes, a Service Request looks something like this example, taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):
+A service request refers to the act of sending an `HTTP POST` to an endpoint.
+Service requests are automatically issued to the appropriate endpoints based on user-defined mappings.
+Behind the scenes, a service request looks something like this example, taken from the [creating endpoints tutorial](creating_endpoints_tutorial):

 ```bash
 POST /query_price HTTP/1.1